jetbrains-academy/Coroutines-and-channels/Coroutines/Testing/task.md

-Let's now test all solutions to check that the solution with concurrent coroutines is faster than the solution with the `suspend` functions, and check that the solution with channels is faster than the simple "progress" one.
+Let's now test all solutions to confirm that the solution with concurrent coroutines is faster than the solution with `suspend` functions, and verify that the solution with channels is faster than the simple "progress" one.

 In the following task, you'll compare the total running time of the solutions.
-You'll mock a GitHub service and make this service return results after the given timeouts:
+You'll mock a GitHub service and make this service return results after specified timeouts:

 ```text
 repos request - returns an answer within 1000 ms delay